kurt-krueckeberg/ghpages-test/readme.md

-An example of using [Sphinx to GitHub Pages V3](https://github.com/marketplace/actions/sphinx-to-github-pages) Action to automatically build a Sphinx-doc website.
+This is an example of using [Sphinx to GitHub Pages V3](https://github.com/marketplace/actions/sphinx-to-github-pages) Action to automatically build a Sphinx-doc website.

 However, I did make these changes to the [Sphinx to Github Pagpes](https://github.com/marketplace/actions/sphinx-to-github-pages):